garretruh/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

   * `reply_to_email_address` (Optional) - The REPLY-TO email address.
   * `source_arn` (Optional) - The ARN of the email source.
   * `email_sending_account` (Optional) - Instruct Cognito to either use its built-in functional or Amazon SES to send out emails.
+  * `from` (Optional) - Identifies either the sender’s email address or the sender’s name with their email address.

 #### Lambda Configuration